Westo48/clash-discord/README.md

         - _values needed_ - `player tag`
       - `remove` - removes the linked player from your user
         - _values needed_ - `player tag`
+      - `sync` - syncs your player information with LinkAPI centralized data

   - client guild

     - claims the guild by discord guild id within ClashDiscord
     - _sets the user who called the command as the guild admin within ClashDiscord_
       - _if the guild has already been claimed, then nothing will happen_

   - client clan

     - _client clan options_
       - options for `client clan` command
       - `claim` - links a specified clan to your guild